Home groups are groups of around ten people who meet during the week.

 How do I join?

-From January 2020, our topic will be Matthew: Gospel of Fulfilment (see the topics/notes below).
+From Pentecost 2020, our topic will be The Acts of the Apostles.